nanxstats/sbgr/README.md

 install_github("road2stat/sbgr")
 ```

-To load the package in R, simply use
+To load the package in R, simply call

 ```
 library("sbgr")